Intro

 - Depend on a global configuration that is not part of any specific host

-- Automates as many tasks that multi-host management requires (like exchanging secrets).
+- Automate as many tasks that multi-host management demands (like exchanging secrets, overlay network configuration, inter device SSH connection setup, …).

 How does it work